DNA Testing for Multiple Sclerosis

 Genetic predisposition DNA testing for multiple sclerosis is important if the condition is to be better understood, which is necessary for finding new forms of treatment and perhaps even a cure.
 Early diagnosis of the condition would also be made more efficient if it were possible to identify a genetic predisposition to multiple sclerosis.
 In this respect, it is thought that the causes of multiple sclerosis are both environmental and genetic, so there is unlikely to be a definitive genetic blueprint that explains all cases of the condition.
 Evidence suggests that there is a slightly increased chance of an individual developing this disease where a relative is also affected by the condition.

-For support and more information about multiple sclerosis, please visit the Multiple Sclerosis Society website, the UK’s largest charity for people affected by multiple sclerosis from a network of over 350 local branches.
+For support and more information about multiple sclerosis, please visit the The Multiple Sclerosis Association Of America website.

 Speak To International Biosciences About DNA Testing Genetic Predisposition for Multiple Sclerosis